xamantra/momentum/docs/basics.md

   model.update(value: newValue); // update widgets
 }
 ```
-This is how you display your model/states.
+This is how you display the model/state.
 ```dart
 MomentumBuilder(
   controllers: [CounterController],